lemonjesus/avx512-polyline/README.md

 # AVX512 Polyline

 An implementation of Google's Encoded Polyline algorithm in AVX512 because why not.
+This is the Skylake variant, which used to be the main version but I picked the Icelake version to be main because I wanted the fastest and least portable implementation possible for the memes.

 ## What?
 Why?